vmleon/oracle-atp-da/README.md

 You will also need to install:

 - To develop the integration with REST API we need [Node.js](https://nodejs.org/en/download/).
-- To execute REST API calls, you can install [PostMan](https://www.postman.com/downloads/) (preferred for the graphic interface users) or [curl](https://curl.haxx.se/download.html) if you want a console tool.

 ## Instalation of Node.js